27 Feb A Greener New Business

 Starting a new business is the perfect time to create a sustainable, socially conscious, and energy efficient ‘green’ business.
 It’s important you map out an environmental strategy from the beginning.
 There are several ideas you can use, together or separately, to at least get started in the right direction.

 Often a substantial among of money can be saved just by eliminating waste.
 Waste reduction cuts costs on raw materials, office supplies and other equipment.
 Streamlining operations also improves efficiency and productivity.
-Use post-consumer, recycled paper products, reduce the use of product packaging materials, optimize paper product usage by eliminating or reducing the office paper-trail and by going digital with correspondence, and participate in recycling programs for paper, aluminum and plastic.
-You can also conserve water by performing a water audit to identify any conservation opportunity.
+Use post-consumer, recycled paper products, reduce the use of product packaging materials, optimize paper product usage by eliminating or reducing the office paper-trail and by going digital with correspondence.
+You can also create recycling programs for paper, aluminum and plastic.
+You may also conserve water by performing a water audit to identify any conservation opportunity.

 Also look to join an EPA-sponsored industry partnership or stewardship program aimed at reducing the impact industry has on the environment.
 These are the type of partnerships which build relationships with other green business owners industry-wide.
 It also adds brand credibility with your customer base.